tingerrr/anti-matter/assets/example.typ

-#import "@preview/anti-matter:0.0.1": anti-matter, anti-front-end, anti-back-start
+#import "@preview/anti-matter:0.0.2": anti-matter, anti-front-end, anti-inner-end

 #set page("a4", height: auto)
 #show heading.where(level: 1): it => pagebreak(weak: true) + it